Dicing & Grinding Tapes, Thermal Greases-Gels, Wax Coatings & Films

 AI Technology is the only US company that manufactures dicing and back grinding tapes in an ISO 9001-2008 facilities, located in Princeton, NJ.

 Besides the UV releasing and pressure sensitive types of dicing and grinding tapes that are proven to perform similarly to if not the same as equivalent Japanese manufactured products, AIT pioneers a unique high temperature stable dicing and grinding tape for more stringent applications.

 Back Grinding tapes and wafer thinning thermal grease-adhesive

 Dicing tapes that are compatible with all industrial standard processes and equipment

 - Vacuum wafer thinning thermal grease-adhesives

 The extensive AIT reversible temporary bonding solutions are engineered specifically for the processing of compound semiconductors that often require back-thinning of the processed wafers or backside lithography.
-Wafers of GaAs, InP, SiC and other compounds are expensive and have relatively poor mechanical properties.
+Wafers of GaAs, InP, SiC, and other compounds are expensive and have relatively poor mechanical properties.

 AIT’s reversible bonding wax film and spin coating solution are also ideal for carrier or submount substrates back-thinning and backside lithography processing.
-These carrier or submount substrates are typically sapphire, quartz, glass, or in some cases Si wafers.
+These carrier or submount substrates are typically sapphires, quartz, glass, or in some cases Si wafers.